huonw/external_mixin/README.md

 literal, to specify options.
 The only option supported currently is `arg`: it can be specified multiple times, and the arguments are passed to `rustc` in the order given.

+This doesn't currently support using any dependencies via `cargo`.

 ### Examples